Founded April 2017; incubated July 2018

 25+ years’ experience in insect physiology, neurobiology, and behavior research; recently funded projects include Ministry of Agriculture’s Center of Excellence for developing novel approaches to fight locusts; professor, School of Zoology, Tel Aviv University

 As chemical insecticides become less effective and are subject to increasingly stringent regulations, growers are more willing to try biological options because they cost less and offer a greener, more effective option.
-Today, biopesticides make up only 5% of the total crop protection market, approximately $3 billion in value worldwide (Olson et al., 2013).
+Today, biopesticides make up only 7% of the total crop protection market, approximately $5 billion in value worldwide (Dunham Trimmer).

-The bioinsecticides sector is projected to reach $4.5 billion by 2023, at a CAGR of 8.6%, to comprise more than 7% of the total crop protection market (Lux Research, Inc.).
+The bioinsecticides sector is projected to reach $10 billion by 2025, at a CAGR of 17%.
 IBI-Ag is positioned at the forefront of developing new technologies in the biopesticides market as its novel solutions help solve the global insect epidemic.